botlink/botlink-xrd-sdk/README.md

 This package exposes 3 components for interacting with Botlink's XRD services -- `auth`, `XRDApi`, and `XRDSocket`.

-There is a complete [example server](examples/server.js) application in the examples directory.

 ### auth

 The `auth` component allows you to retrieve service tokens for use with the